kymodoke/MacOS-Thinkpad-Yoga-12/README.md

 |Camera|CON4B2E72 Integrated Camera (USB Internal port)|
 |Extension Port|Onelink Dock port for extension module [Onelink Pro Dock](https://support.lenovo.com/us/en/solutions/pd029981)|

+Note about Touchscreen: the touchscreen is not recognized at all in MacOS, not even as a single mouse pointer *(like on the former Thinkpad Yoga S1)*.
+I've tried many things: faking USB ProductID/VendorID to get it to work with Wacom Driver, faking kext for several touch device drivers, using [VoodooI2C](https://github.com/alexandred/VoodooI2C) with VoodooI2CHID Satellites... without any success.
+So I've dediced to just stop bothering trying to get touchscreen on MacOS and forget this feature.

+*You can use the touchscreen feature with others OS : Win10/Win8, Ubuntu+Gnome (works well), CloudReady/ChromeOS or even PhoenixOS/Android7 or BlissOS/Android8.*

 #### USB ports

 USB controller XHC is 8086_9cb1 with following ports (when used with UsbInjectAll):